ahmedmohamedwagdy88/HR_Case_Study/README.md

 # HR Case Study - Job Market & Recruitment Analysis

 ## 📌 Project Overview
 This project analyzes HR data focusing on job postings, recruitment trends, and labor market insights.
-The goal is to identify patterns in job types, locations, and required skills to help stakeholders make data-driven hiring decisions.
+The goal is to identify patterns in job types, locations, and required skills to help stakeholders make data-driven hiring decisions.+

 ## 📂 Dataset

 The dataset used in this project is available in the repository.